tableau/connector-plugin-sdk/docs/auth-modes.md

 title: Authentication Modes
 ---

-The authentication mode chosen below influences how and when a user is prompted to enter data source credentials.
+The authentication mode influences how and when a user is prompted to enter data source credentials.
 The primary scenarios where authentication occurs:

-- Creating a new connection with the connection dialog
+- Creating a connection with the connection dialog
 - Opening a workbook and reconnecting to the data source
 - Publishing a workbook or data source to Tableau Server

-A combination of Connection Dialog and Connection Resolver changes implement each of these modes.
+A combination of Connection Dialog and Connection Resolver changes implements each of these modes.

 ## Supported Authentication Modes